enzoh/go-revolver/README.md

 ## Acknowledgment

-We thank the libp2p developers for providing us a platform to develop this library.
+We thank the libp2p [developers](https://github.com/orgs/libp2p/people) for providing us a framework to develop this library.

 ## License